 - Rinse the mixture and apply the moisturizing mask or a conditioner.

 Bleaching Pink Hair: Final Thoughts

-Hopefully, by now, you understand what to expect when you bleach your pink hair.
+Hopefully, you will understand what to expect when you bleach your pink hair.

 You may use these procedures to get rid of your pink hair, and you’ll know how to color over it if you wish to go back to a brown – or any other lighter/deeper hue.

-Also, bear in mind that you shouldn’t do these things in haste.
-It’s better to plan ahead, study up on what you need to know, and then get down to business.
+Also, remember that you shouldn’t do these things in haste.
+Planning, studying what you need to know, and then getting down to business is better.

-You want good outcomes, not ones that will need to be fixed in the hair salon.
+You want good outcomes, not ones that must be fixed in the hair salon.